OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 ## Overview

-*Phishing* is an email-based social engineering tactic that uses misplaced trust to extract information and access.
+Many security attacks take advantage of human cognitive bias, using psychological manipulation to trick people into revealing data or acting on behalf of the attacker.
+These attacks are typically referred to as *social engineering*. *Phishing* is an email-based social engineering tactic that uses misplaced trust to extract information and access.
 Like other forms of social engineering, its purpose is to trick you (the target) into divulging information that can be used to access to  private data, networks or resources. *Spear-phishing* is a form of phishing targeted at a particular individual or group.
 This sort of attack is widespread, common, and responsible for many [notorious examples](https://en.wikipedia.org/wiki/Podesta_emails) of data loss or leakage.

 Defending against phishing begins with *awareness* of particular risks and some basic safety *techniques* and can be aided by the use of certain *tools*.